KurtSanders/STAmbientWeather/README.md

 4. A working knowledge of the SmartThings IDE
 	* Installing a SmartApp & DTH from a GitHub repository (see [SmartThings GitHub IDE integration documentation](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html?highlight=github) for example instructions and use the Repository Owner, Name and Branch from installation instructions below)
 5. Ambient Weather Station API Key (Required)
-	* API Key String

-	An Ambient Weather Station API Key is used to securely connect this program to your Ambient weather station data.
+	* An Ambient Weather Station API Key CAN BE SELF GENERATED FROM YOUR AMBIENT DASHBOARD DEVICES VIEW and is used to securely connect this application to your Ambient weather station data.

-	* Email [support@ambientweather.com](mailto:support@ambientweather.com) and include a brief description of need, ie. "connecting to my weather station from a local application".
-You must also include the MAC address of your weather station in the email.

 ## Installation & Configuration of the SmartThings DTH

 **GitHub Repository Integration**